badri-k7/aws-devops/README.md

 # Module AWS Application Services
-  The "Module AWS Application Services" directory contains several subdirectories for different AWS services such as DynamoDB and SQS.
+  The "Module AWS Application Services" directory contains several subdirectories for different AWS services such as DynamoDB, SQS, Containers, and ECS.
 Each service directory contains markdown files with instructions for using the service with either AWS CLI or Boto3, as well as additional files and directories related to the service.

 ## DynamoDB
   The DynamoDB directory contains subdirectories for using DynamoDB with AWS CLI, Boto3, and for local development.